PennyLaneAI/pennylane-rigetti/doc/devices/numpy_wavefunction.rst

 Supported operations
 ~~~~~~~~~~~~~~~~~~~~

-All Forest devices support all PennyLane `operations and observables <https://pennylane.readthedocs.io/en/stable/introduction/operations.html#qubit-operations>`_, with the exception of the PennyLane ``QubitStateVector`` state preparation operation.
+All Rigetti devices support all PennyLane `operations and observables <https://pennylane.readthedocs.io/en/stable/introduction/operations.html#qubit-operations>`_, with the exception of the PennyLane ``QubitStateVector`` state preparation operation.